clementtournier/td-rest-python/README.md

 # TD Rest Api Python

+## Notes
+Use this python Rest API to get information about your server :
+- List services and stop them
+- View disk usage informations

 ## Requirements
     * Python 2.7 (tested on 2.7.13)
     * PIP (tested on 9.0.1)
+    * Developped on DEBIAN 8

 ## Installation